ramosrenzo/Recipes-Research/README.md

 ## Introduction

 In this project, we are exploring the Recipes and Ratings datasets which are both provided to us from food.com.
-By analyzing this dataset, we are hoping to find the answer to the question: Do recipes with higher preparation time have higher ratings? for recipes?
-By finding the answer to this question, we may be able to draw conclusions about why a recipe received a low or high rating just based on the preparation time of the recipe.
+By analyzing these datasets, we are hoping to find the answer to the question: Do recipes with higher prep times have higher ratings?
+As we delve deep into our analyses, we may be able to figure out why a recipe received a low or high rating just based on the cooking time of the recipe.

 The Recipes dataframe contains 83782 rows, meaning 83782 unique recipes, each given their own unique recipe id.
 The dataframe for ratings and reviews contain 731927 rows, which represent reviews for each (recipe) id.
 We are mainly interested in utilizing the columns: 'minutes' and 'rating'.
 The 'minutes' column is found on the Recipes dataset and it uses an integer value to display the prep time for a recipe (in minutes).
-The 'rating' column is found on the Ratings dataset, and also uses an integer value to display ratings that has been given to a unique 'recipe_id'
+The 'rating' column is found on the Ratings dataset, and also uses an integer value to display ratings that have been given to a unique 'recipe_id'.

+Our research question may interest home cooks who constantly contribute their own unique recipes to food.com.
+After drawing some conclusions surrounding our question, we may be able to provide those home cooks some insight on how they can craft polished recipe that would gain lots of 5 star ratings.
+This is useful because if a recipe for a certain dish is rated higher, the possibility of it showing up on the first page of a Google/web search is increased.

 ---